How Voting Works

 The candidate with the most votes in that Constituency wins the seat.

-The party with the most MPs normally forms the government.
+• The political party with the most MPs usually forms the government.

 On a national level, you get to vote in general elections, which typically happen around every 5 years, although the government may decide to call a general election early.
 Similarly to local elections, you will vote for one candidate that represents a party, or acts as an independent.
 Whoever gains the most votes in your Constituency will then become the local Member of Parliament.
 From there, every MP will be counted up, and whichever party has the most MP’s, will then gain control of the government.
 Unlike in many other countries, the UK uses the first past the post system, meaning that the government is not decided on the total number of votes that they receive, but rather the total number of MP’s they have, and thus how many constituencies they control.
 As a result of this system, it is possible for a party to gain control of the government, without receiving the most votes across the UK.
 For example, the current Labour government under Prime Minister Sir Keir Starmer, was elected to government in the July 2024 general election, with only around 33% of the total vote share, while winning around 63% of the total seats in parliament.